jackeichen/pydiskcmd/README.md

 Python3 Module Requirements:

     * Cython(Required)
-    * cython-sgio(Optional, only in linux, need latest version from github)
+    * cython-sgio(Optional, can skip, but need latest version from github if used in linux)

 Online build and install from the repository: